 Feel free to remove spam

-Block troll and spam accounts by adding their displayed account names or handles to your blacklist.
+Block troll and spam accounts by adding their displayed account names or handles to your blocklist.

 3. How to cope when you just got hijacked